agoldberglab/CaboVerde_Demographic_Analyses/README.md

 * IBD detection using the haplotype-based IBD detection method Refined IBD (B. L. Browning & Browning, 2013), followed by estimation of ancestry-specific population size using IBDNe (S. R. Browning & Browning, 2015)
 * ROH calling using GARLIC v.1.1.6 (Szpiech, Blant, & Pemberton, 2017), which implements the ROH calling pipeline of Pemberton et al. (2012), following the pipeline described in Szpiech et al. (2017)
 * tests of nonrandom mating over the last generation using ANCESTOR (Zou, Halperin, Burchard, & Sankararaman, 2015; Zou, Park, et al., 2015)
-* plotting results of mechanistic model of sex-biased admixture (using the method of Goldberg & Rosenberg 2015).
+* parameters and plotting script for application of a mechanistic model of sex-biased admixture (using the method of Goldberg & Rosenberg 2015).